protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/introduction.md

 Planetary Management is an established approach to understanding how we can wisely use global resources.
 However, not much is known about the state of the open source and open data ecosystem that provides actionable intelligence about the state of our ecosystem.
 There are few efforts to date to build bridges between the various developments and to better manage collaboration and inventory.
 How do these open projects – which have the potential to yield actionable insights in a transparent and democratic way – evolve over the years?

-## Goals

-While there is a general trend toward more widespread use and adoption of open source technology projects, there is no systematic assessment of which projects can be considered critical digital infrastructure, or of where significant funding and resourcing gaps exist.
-OSS is a public good, but no one is currently responsible for stewarding and funding it.
-OSS providers frequently lack a business model, resulting in a systemic lack of investment in digital infrastructure at a time when societies' reliance on it is growing.

-To the knowledge of the authors, there has been no systematic study of these dynamics in the open source ecosystem for environmental sustainability.
-For the past 2 years, Open Sustainable Technology has mapped the OSS ecosystem within the fields of environmental sustainability.
-An OSS ecosystem is defined as a collection of related software projects that co-evolve in the same environment. **The purpose of this study is to examine the health and state of this emerging ecosystem to understand the impact of the open source culture within environmental sustainability.**

-**A central objective is to create strategies and visions to accelerate the use of open source technologies in all sustainable technologies.** Based on this study, we attempt to consolidate existing heterogeneous open source projects that can be combined into a common operating system for environmental intelligence.

 ## A brief History of Open Source Culture in Sustainability

 Environmental open data has a very long but not well known history.
 Without the exchange of measurement data between meteorologists, weather forecasting would have been impossible to collaborate in the early days of this scientific field.
 The origin of the World Meteorological Organization (WMO) stretches back almost 150 years, and international data sharing has been central to its activities from the very beginning.